JabRef/jabref/docs/code-howtos/testing.md

 ## Fetchers in tests

-Fetcher tests could be done by executing the Gradle task `fetcherTest`.
-This could be done by typing the following in the command line:
+Fetcher tests can be run locally by executing the Gradle task `fetcherTest`.
+This can be done by running the following command in the command line:

 ```shell
 ./gradlew fetcherTest